Mom has M.S.,Dad leaves due to fear, son Patrick is hit by a car and is in a coma.

 When his Dad was dying from cancer, he went to his boyhood home twice that last month.
 He watched his Dad from the doorway, crocodile tears in his eyes but when Big Russ held out his hand, Russ turned his head and walked away.

 Dorothy would give Russ time to deal with this change in their lives.
-She put information around the house.
+She put information pamphlets about her condition around the house.
+Maybe that would drive him away but she really had to know how he was going to deal with this.
+Her very life and Patrick's, depended on it.

 Dorothy has Multiple Sclerosis.
 She never knew what her day would be like until she put her feet on the floor.
 Symptoms vary widely, depending on the amount of damage and which particular nerves are affected.
 People with severe cases of Multiple Sclerosis may lose the ability to walk or speak.
 Multiple Sclerosis can be difficult to diagnose early in the course of the disease, because symptoms often come and go — sometimes disappearing for months.

-True to form, Russ packed his bags several weeks after she had been diagnosed.
+True to form, Russ packed his bags several weeks after they had gone to the neurologist's office and he had found out.

-Russ said, "I will hire a full time nurse for you and Patrick can live with me."
+Before he left, his offer; "I'ill hire a full time nurse.
+Patrick can live with me."

-"I don't need a nurse yet but when I do, I will hire her.
-It is up to Patrick who he wants to live with."
+"I don't need a nurse but when if I do, I'll hire her.
+It's up to Patrick who he wants to live with."

 Patrick walked in as Russ was walking out.